 If you’re after something doctor-approved, the NHS have put together their own pregnancy yoga online video, which is ideal for beginners who may never have tried yoga before.

 It’s a 45 minute session, but is made up of gentle exercises that won’t push your body too hard.
 The description explains that it will help you “tone, stretch and relax”.

-It also states that “You will need 3 pillows or cushions, a mat to lie on, and a blanket or large towel”, so make sure you have the equipment to hand before you begin.
+It also states that “You will need 3 pillows or cushions, a mat to lie on, and a blanket or large towel”, so be sure to treat yourself to a yoga blanket before.

 Tonic pregnancy yoga

-One of the most viewed pregnancy yoga videos on YouTube (with a whopping 4.1 million views) is a ten-minute beginner practise from Kate Appleton, of appleyoga.com, on the Tonic channel.
+One of the most viewed pregnancy yoga videos on YouTube (with a whopping 4.1 million views) is a ten-minute beginner practise from Kate Appleton.

-The video is targeted towards beginners, so is full of stretches completed whilst sitting down, to keep the practise safe and manageable.
+The video is one of five free pregnancy yoga online videos that she has shared on her Apple Yoga website.
+And it’s targeted towards beginners, so is full of stretches completed whilst sitting down, to keep the practise safe and manageable.